ImperialCollegeLondon/RCDS-Summer-School-2023/09_29_Fri/README.md

 Work in pairs, small groups or solo, as you like.

-Please make use of the tutors to discuss your ideas and ask for suggestions etc. - we are her to help you!
+Please make use of the tutors to discuss your ideas and ask for suggestions etc. - we are here to help you!

 We will get together at the end of the day to take a look at what you have made!